 What do you get when you combine a catalog with a magazine?
 Our magalog, Surprises, is your guide to the best of our baby gear selection and the top toys of the season.
 But there’s more: each issue of Surprises is loaded with informative articles about babies and kids, and common-sense advice that you can use.

-Just in case you missed them, we’re reposting our magalog backlog here on the Spilling the Beans blog.
-And we’ve got a great new issue on the way, launching in November 2012.
-Go here and sign up to make sure you get yours!
+Just in case you missed them, we’re reposting some of the greatest hits from our magalog here on the Spilling the Beans blog.

 No kid can resist the allure of the glowing screen of an iPad or iPhone.
 But there’s no digital equivalent for the softness of plush, the clack of wooden blocks, the feel of modeling clay, or the hug of a favorite lovey.
 A balanced play diet can include plenty of both analog and digital fun, and these activities can complement each other, too.
 Try these pairings of favorite apps and favorite toys, so when you need the phone back, you’ll get no arguments.